mart-kap/MSc_thesis/README.md

 What follows here is an overview of the scripts and what they were used for.

-- HMMer.py takes the proteomes of the selected organisms and filters out the actin proteins.
+-	HMMer.py takes the proteomes and filters out the actin proteins based on homology to actins of Marchantia, _Phytophthora_ _infestans_, and _Thorarchaeota_ _archaeon_.

 -	tree.R is used to create the large phylogenetic tree.